dreoilin/pygmid/README.md

 ## About

 pygmid is a Python 3 port of the gm/ID starter kit by Prof. Boris Murmann of Stanford University.
+The package also offers some scripts from the Paul Jesper's book.

 For the gm/ID starter kit, written for MATLAB, please refer to the 'Links' section at Prof. Murmann's website: https://web.stanford.edu/~murmann.
-For the Python 2 version of this port, please see https://github.com/ashwith/pyMOSChar.

 ## Installation